jadrs/biotracker/README.md

 * **--k-subsample-factor** (default: 1)

 Subsample the input track by taking each K_SUBSAMPLE_FACTOR points for estimation.
-Curvature estimation is based on estimating the mean curvature of the circles that pass trough three consecutive points.
+Curvature estimation is based on estimating the mean curvature of the circles that pass through three consecutive points.

 ### Example